 What Is Theft?

-In Illinois, there are several classes of offenses that constitute "theft."
+In Illinois, there are several classes of offenses that constitute “theft.”
 A theft may occur as a result of deception, by force, or threat of force.
-A theft might be a misdemeanor punishable by up to a year in jail and a $2,500 fine, or it might be charged as a more serious felony depending upon the circumstances and the value of the property.
+A theft might be a misdemeanor punishable by up to a year in jail and a $2,500 fine, or it might be charged as a more serious felony depending upon the circumstances and the value of the property, potentially leading to significant jail time.

-Generally speaking, when we think of a theft it usually involves a person taking the property or services of another without the permission or consent of the owner.
+Generally speaking, when we think of theft, it usually involves a person taking the property or services of another without the permission or consent of the owner.
 For example, if you fill up your gas tank at a gas station and drive off without paying, that is a theft.
-If you go to a department store and take merchandise off the shelves and leave the store without paying, that is also theft.
+If you go to a department store, take merchandise off the shelves, and leave the store without paying, that is also theft.
+This is more commonly called retail theft.
+The value of the stolen property can significantly affect the severity of the theft charge, with crimes charged as “thefts” involving property valued over $500 potentially escalating to a felony, but crimes charged as “retail thefts” eligible for a felony upgrade if the value of property is only $300.
+A felony theft conviction can result in a permanent criminal record, affecting your ability to secure employment, housing, and education and carrying societal stigma.

-The law offices of Mitchell S. Sexner & Associates LLC have handled thousands of theft-related cases over the last 25 years.
-Our Chicago criminal defense lawyers know the best ways to help you to avoid jail and protect your record.
-Call us now at (312) 644-0444.
+The law offices of Mitchell S. Sexner & Associates LLC have handled thousands of theft-related cases over the last 30+ years.
+Our Chicago criminal defense lawyers know the best ways to help you avoid jail and protect your record.
+Call a theft lawyer in Chicago now at (312) 644-0444.

 What Are Theft of Services and Identity Theft?

 A theft does not even require actual property to be taken or stolen.
 A theft of services occurs when a person fails to pay before or after a service has been rendered.
-When a person jumps a turnstile at a train station to avoid paying for a train fare, this is an example of theft of services.
-So is failing to pay a cab driver or Uber driver.
+Jumping a turnstile at a train station to avoid paying for a train fare is an example of theft of services, as is failing to pay a cab or Uber driver.

 Another type of theft involves using another person’s identity and personal information without his or her permission to obtain money, services, or property.
 That is called identity theft.